sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="update-ignoremoappdownloadlimit"></a>**Update/IgnoreMOAppDownloadLimit**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies whether to ignore the MO download limit (allow unlimited downloading) over a cellular network for apps and their updates.
 If lower-level limits (for example, mobile caps) are required, those limits are controlled by external policies.

+> [!WARNING]
+> Setting this policy might cause devices to incur costs from MO operators.

 <p style="margin-left: 20px">The following list shows the supported values:

 -   0 (default) – Do not ignore MO download limit for apps and their updates.